 Generalising consciousness predictions from brains to machines requires a theory.
-Consciousness appears to require a particular kind of information processing that's fairly autonomous and integrated so that the whole system is rather autonomous, but it's parts aren't.
+Consciousness appears to require a particular kind of information processing that's fairly autonomous and integrated so that the whole system is rather autonomous, but its parts aren't.

 If consciousness is the way information feels when being processed in certain complex ways, then it's merely the structure of the information processing that matters not the structure of the matter doing the information processing.

-Possible are AI experiences likely to be huge compared to what we humans can experience if artificial consciousness is possible.
+Possible are AI experiences are likely to be huge compared to what we humans can experience if artificial consciousness is possible.

 There is no meaning without consciousness, therefore are conscious beings giving meaning to our universe.

 I really liked this book.
-Max brings up many questions and gets you thinking about what needs to discussing about AI future.
+Max brings up many questions and gets you thinking about what needs to discussing about the AI future.